 Summary:

-However, this raises the question of whether a single investor or a group of investors can amass enough capital to become purchasers of a single or a group of notes and deeds of trust, sometimes referred to as 'paper' in the industry.
-'Paper' is a colloquial term used in the note purchase industry to refer to the promissory notes and deeds of trust that are the financial assets being bought and sold.
+However, this raises the question of whether a single investor or a group of investors can amass enough capital to purchase a single note or a group of notes and deeds of trust, sometimes referred to in the industry as ‘paper’.
+‘Paper’ is a colloquial term used in the note purchase industry to refer to the promissory notes and deeds of trust that are the financial assets being bought and sold.

-Remember that due diligence to determine the viability of the transaction is critical in these transactions.
-This thorough investigation ensures that you are making informed decisions and can provide a sense of security in your investments.
+Remember that due diligence to determine the transaction’s viability is critical.
+This thorough investigation ensures you make informed decisions and provides a sense of security in your investments.

 Article:

-This article serves as a roadmap for individual and small groups of investors, equipping them to compete effectively with larger entities in the note purchase industry.
-The distinct advantages of local market knowledge, control, and a hands-on approach make small investors a formidable force, bolstering their confidence and decision-making power in their investments.
+This article serves as a roadmap for individual and small-group investors, equipping them to compete effectively with larger entities in the note-purchase industry.
+The distinct advantages of local market knowledge, control, and a hands-on approach make small investors a formidable force, bolstering their confidence and investment decision-making.

 Notes and deeds of trust (mortgages) are both financial assets and securities: